 It’s not just the working slavery that keeps the ghetto people here: four guys told me that everyday they approach the boss to receive their salary but he just procrastinates and doesn’t cough up – some workers have been waiting for more than two weeks.
 Many are eager to move to a city or a better slum, but without any money you can’t even reach Rosarno.
 Last summer a guy who worked in a field for a week summoned up the courage to report the recruiters who exploited him without paying him any money.
 Thanks to the support of a lawyer he managed to get his salary, but after that the “white-bosses” were reluctant to give him work ever again.

 The night draws in.
 I eat those smoked meat chunks again and decide to take a look at the brothel I visited the night before.
 The place is pretty empty, only a couple of Italian clients are walking away with the prostitutes.
 After declining a couple of offers I start talking to a lady, Zahra, who tells me her story: “In 2010 I had to leave Morocco because my husband died and I didn’t know where to get the money to feed my daughter.
 So I came to Italy to do this job.”
-During wintertime, Zahra works in Foggia; during summer she works in the ghetto.
+During the winter, Zahra works in Foggia; during summer she works in the ghetto.
 She also explains to me that the brothel is owned “by a white guy named Nicola.
-He wants 20 euros a day to use the room we work in”.
+He wants 20 euros ($27) a day to use the room we work in.”
 Five girls sleep and work in that room.
-Prices are 25 euros a time for white people and 15 euros for everyone else.
+Prices are 25 ($34) euros a time for white people and 15 euros ($20) for everyone else.

 Dawn in the ghetto.
 Someone burns yesterday's waste.

 I am ready to leave at dawn.
 There’s no one around the ghetto, and you can almost breathe in the desolation.
 After spending four nights in this world I have one thing very clear in my mind: the Rignano Ghetto is not really in Apulia nor in Europe.
-It is an outpost of the exploited developing world transported to a place nobody thought it would be possible for it to exist in 2013, and nobody gives a fuck about it.
+It is an outpost of the exploited developing world transported to a place where nobody thought it would be possible to exist in 2013, and nobody gives a fuck about it.

 Written with the collaboration of Leonardo Bianchi